What Is Growth?

 If you're uncomfortable discussing these topics, your kids may think there's something shameful about the changes they go through and might be less likely to bring their concerns to you.

 Kids who are short often face teasing by peers and may need help coping.
 You can help by supporting your child's self-esteem.
 For example, it might be hard for a small boy to make the football team.
 But focusing on alternatives, such as soccer or tennis, may make him feel better about himself and what he can do.
 Try to understand your child's feelings and keep the lines of communication open.

 Another way to boost your child's mood is to encourage activities that don't focus on height or weight.
 Special skills and individual qualities, such as musical talent or a love of literature, are things to be proud of too.

 Some parents worry about their child's growth and development.
 So it can be reassuring to know that most kids who are short or delayed in development are healthy and normal.
-For example, shorter parents tend to have shorter children and not all kids develop at the same rate.
+Shorter parents tend to have shorter children, for example, and not all kids develop at the same rate.

 If you have concerns, talk with your doctor.
 The doctor can examine your child, ask questions about your family history and, if needed, order tests to see if there's a medical condition affecting growth.
 The doctor may check your child's growth more often or refer your child to a pediatric endocrinologist (a doctor who treats growth disorders).